GOD’S WILL IS GOOD AND PERFECT

 What does it mean to exist in the perfect will of God?

-God’s will is good and perfect because it is born of pure, abiding, unconditional love.
+God’s will is good and perfect because it’s born of pure, abiding, unconditional love.
 When we exist in His perfect will, we rise above the world and all its temptations and pitfalls.
 God will never lead us astray.
 He will strengthen us and embolden us to continually seek Him in all things.

 And the world is passing away along with its desires, but whoever does the will of God abides forever.